kgrajski/KamilGrajski-Somatotopic-Discontinuity-Plasticity/README.md

-# Somatotopic-Discontinuity-Plasticity
+# R Files Somatotopic-Discontinuity-Plasticity
-C++ and R code used to generate results for the somatotopic discontinuities plasticity technical report and paper.
+R code used to generate results for the somatotopic discontinuities plasticity technical report and paper.